suraj-geddam/sgsn-project/README.md

 ```
 pip3 install rlcard[torch]
 ```
-Then, to run the evaluation script, use
+Then, to run the training and evaluation script, use
 ```
 bash train_and_evaluate.sh
 ```
+For only training, you can use `bash train.sh` and if training has already been done, evaluation can be run by `bash evaluate.sh`.

 RLCard source code from https://github.com/datamllab/rlcard